Window serenades for Make Music Day, 21 June and all year round

 - Many may be skeptical at first, as entertainment programming is often ‘sold’ to care homes.
 Be sure to mention several times that this is completely free.
 A brief explanation of Make Music Day can give context.

-- If you make initial contact more than a month before 21 June, be sure to follow up regularly so it stays on their mind and on the calendar, as they likely have a lot of schedules they’re juggling.
+- If you make initial contact more than a month before the chosen date, be sure to follow up regularly so it stays on their mind and on the calendar, as they likely have a lot of schedules they’re juggling.

 - Some Activities Coordinators will have a preferred time for the performance, others will want you to tell them when the musicians are coming and they’ll plan accordingly.
 Whatever you work out, confirm the details over the phone, and also in the follow-up email.

 - While Window Serenade repertoire can be anything you please, your audience are likely to respond best to recognisable classics.

 - Typically, performances are brief (it doesn’t take long to make an impact!) and you can feel free to repeat the same songs as you walk from window to window.

 - Consider your volume, the acoustics of the outdoor space, and what’s needed to be heard from behind a window.

 - Check in with the care home a few hours before the performance is scheduled to make sure the staff that day are expecting the musicians.